yguitton/training-material/topics/ecology/tutorials/ecoregiolifetraits/tutorial.md

 >
 {: .hands_on}

-## Get life traits from WoRMS
-> <hands-on-title>Life traits acquisition</hands-on-title>
->
-> 1. {% tool [Enrich dataset with WoRMS](TODO url toolshed de l'outil) %}: add life traits to the dataset by
->    - *"occurrence data"*: a `occurrence` tabular file that fills the requirements mentionned earlier
->    - *"list of measurement types"*: a list of the life traits of interest like `Development,Fecundity`.
-Make they have the same spelling as on the WoRMS and with a capital letter.
->    - *"scientific name column name"*: look at your occurrence file, if the name of the column of scientific names is different from `scientificName` replace by the correct one.
->    - *"include attributes inherited from parent taxon"*: WoRMS doesn't have all life traits informations and some Echinoid species have very limited informations.
-To avoid having too many missing values you can switch to on, if you don't know, run your workflow once, check the output of the next tool and if the size of the dataset decreased too much switch to yes.
-Warning, you need to have an idea of how many different life trait values you're going to have, the workflow will generate one map per life trait value, the number of life trait values will impact calculation time.
->    - *"one hot encoding on the measurement types"*: make sure it's enabled.
-{: .hands_on}

 # Data formatting

 The first step of this tutorial is data formatting because the GBIF species occurrence file download needs to be in a specific format to be included inside the Ecoregionalization workflow.